Top Footballers With Disabilities

-Life with disabilities was always hard, but we started seeing more and more top football players with disabilities overcome their conditions.
+Life with disabilities has always been challenging, but we started seeing more and more top football players with disabilities overcome their conditions.

 |Rank||Player Name||Disability||Career Peak|